Effective as of: 10.15.2020

 Clean-Up Your Workspace

-In order to keep the computer laboratory free of papers at or near the workstations, we ask that you clean up your own litter after you are done with your work.
+In order to keep the computer laboratory free of papers at or near the workstations, students should clean their own litter after each usage.